microsoft/PTVS/Python/Docs/User/Features Projects.md

 Visual Studio projects support adding references to projects and extensions.
 Typically they indicate dependencies between projects and are used to provide IntelliSense at design time or linking at compile time.
-Python Tools for Visual Studio also uses references in a similar fashion, but due to the dynamic nature of Python they are primarly used at design time to provide improved IntelliSense.They can also be used for deployment to Windows Azure to install additional dependencies.
+Python Tools for Visual Studio also uses references in a similar fashion, but due to the dynamic nature of Python they are primarly used at design time to provide improved IntelliSense.They can also be used for deployment to Microsoft Azure to install additional dependencies.

 ### Extension Modules